garrettwrong/cql3d_f90/README.md

 file.
 You can find exhausting notes on the options in cqlinput_help and further in the compx_archive, particularly in a_change, and the many READMEs.

+## Getting Access

+Currently the code is going through a review process (ie paperwork) to clear it for public open source.
+In the mean time, you may request access by emailing <transp@pppl.gov>.

 ## Why does cql3d_f90 exist?

 Unfortunately, the original code required a little more attention than could be